HABS AND DRINKING WATER

-If I live near a lake experiencing a harmful algal bloom, is my private well water safe to drink, bathe, wash dishes, etc.?
+If Canandaigua Lake is experiencing a harmful algal bloom, is my private well water or surface water system safe to drink, bathe, wash dishes, etc.?

 Can my children and pets play in the lake water if it is experiencing a harmful algal bloom?

 People, pets, and livestock should avoid contact with water that is discolored or has floating scum on the surface.
 If contact does occur, rinse the exposed skin thoroughly with clean water.